paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/best_practice.md

 +++

 ## EtherCAT rate (EC_RATE)
 The default EtherCAT frame rate in ecmc is set to 1kHz.
 For most applications this is however not needed and can therefore be reduced.
 A reduced EtherCAT rate reduces the load on the controller.
 In general, a good value for the frame rate is in the range 100Hz to 1kHz.
 For motion systems, a frame rate of 100Hz..500Hz is normally enough.
-Rates ouside the 100Hz..1kHz range is normally not a good idea, and some slaves might not support it.
+Rates outside the 100Hz..1kHz range is normally not a good idea, and some slaves might not support it.
 However, in special cases both lower and higher rates might be possible and required.

 Example: Set rate to 500Hz
 ```